sematext/docs/docs/logagent/output-filter-geoip.md

 # Logagent parses web server logs out of the box ...
 # Output filter to perform GeoIP lookups
-# for the field client_ip or remote_address
+# for the field client_ip
 outputFilter:
   geoip:
     module: geoip
-    fields:
-      - client_ip
+    field: client_ip

-      - remote_address
+...
 ```

 Test Logagent with your config: